 Netflix confirmed Sex Education season 3 was on the way back in February 2020 – but unfortunately, that's when the pandemic held up the series' return.
 Back in September 2020, however, the cast and crew isolated so they could film the show, with one crew member stating that the series had wrapped filming by March 2021.
 Now, it's almost over.

-Here's what we know about Sex Education season 3 so far, including its cast, the show's return date and all the teasers we've seen for the new episodes so far.
+On this page, you'll find everything we know about Sex Education season 3 so far, including its cast, the show's official release date and the brand new trailer.

 - You season 3: release date and everything we know

 - The Witcher season 2: what we know about the fantasy drama's return

 - Umbrella Academy season 2: when to expect the superhero drama's return

 Sex Education season 3 release date: September 2021

 Netflix has officially confirmed that Sex Education season 3's release date is 17 September, 2021 – close to two years since season 2 dropped on the service.
 Here are the first images Netflix has released for the show's return:

 We’re all getting the bus because Sex Education S3 is streaming 17 September! pic.twitter.com/NPwsmkJXFlJune 24, 2021